The Lion of Judah

 - He will judge with Righteousness.
 (Isaiah 11:4)

 - This is the gospel, or “good news,” of the kingdom that Christ spoke of in Matthew 24:14.
-This will be the final message that goes out to the world.
+This message of Christ taking the scepter, and retaining the kingdom forever, will be the final message that goes out to the world.
+Jesus said,

 “And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come.”
 (Matthew 24:14)